 Discuss Finances Together on a Regular Basis

-Sure, talking about money isn't easy because money can symbolize different things to each partner.
+Sure, communicating with your spouse about finances isn't easy because money can symbolize different things to each partner.
 One may view money as security and the other as power.
 If the topic of debt, bills, savings, and goals makes one or both of you uncomfortable or defensive, seek the help of a financial counselor or planner.
 It is important that both of you know where you stand financially and have common financial goals.

 Save 10% of Your Income

 Couples living month-to-month often rationalize that they just don't have enough money to save.
 Make the decision to save at least 10% of your income.
 After saving enough cash as an emergency fund, invest in a retirement account.
 The earlier the two of you start saving money for your retirement years, the easier it will be have a retirement lifestyle that you both hope for.

 Handle Debt as a Couple

-Make a plan to pay off existing debt.
+Make a plan to pay down existing debt.
 Drawing a line in the sand and saying that your spouse's debt isn't your problem is not going to work because even if the debt existed before you married, your credit rating can be negatively impacted as well as the bottom line of how much money the two of you are paying monthly in interest charges.

 Try to Live Debt Free

 Couples often don't want to wait to have a new television, new car, and other new gadgets.
 They rationalize that people just don't live without credit cards and debt.
 Although it may be true that many people are heavily in debt, that doesn't mean it is a healthy way to handle your finances.